 - Passionate and enthusiastic about sharing personal experiences, advice and guidance, as well as learning from younger generation of leaders

-- Demonstrates ability to actively listen, has a growth-mindset
+- Strong interpersonal skills, demonstrates ability to actively listen, and has a growth-mindset

 - Sharing expertise, knowledge and learn from next generation of diverse leaders